 - Configurable crypto providers

-Building SQLCipher is almost the same as compiling a regular version of SQLite with two small exceptions:
+Building SQLCipher is similar to compiling a regular version of SQLite from source, with a couple of small exceptions:

 - You must define

 - You will need to link against a support cryptographic provider (OpenSSL, LibTomCrypt, CommonCrypto/Security.framework, or NSS)

 The following examples demonstrate linking against OpenSSL, which is a readily available provider on most Unix-like systems.

 Example 1.
 Static linking (replace /opt/local/lib with the path to libcrypto.a).
 Note in this

 --enable-tempstore=yes is setting